Crumlin, Dublin: Sport

 GAA clubs in the area include Crumlin GAA (based in Pearse Park, with its clubrooms in O'Toole Park), Kevin's GAA (based in Dolphin Park) and Templeogue Synge Street GAA (based in Dolphin Park, with clubrooms in Bushy Park).
 St James Gaels, another GAA club in the area, play their home games at the Iveagh Grounds.
 Guinness Rugby Football Club is also based at the Iveagh Grounds.

 Local Association football (soccer) clubs include Crumlin United F.C., St James's Gate F.C., and Lourdes Celtic FC.
 The latter is a junior football team from the Sundrive area, which plays in the Leinster Junior Leagues.
 Damien Duff and Andy Reid formerly played for the club.

 Crumlin Boxing Club is based in Windmill road and produced Dean Byrne.
 Crumlin Bowling Club is based on St.Mary's Road and was originally part of the Imperial Tobacco Company from 1926 to 1947.

 Main Stage Wrestling Academy, based on Sundrive Road, is a professional wrestling school.

 In popular culture

 The medieval story of the Abbot of Drimnagh was set in Drimnagh and Crumlin.

-When the RTÉ drama Fair City launched in 1989, exterior shots were filmed in the Crumlin-Drimnagh area for the first three seasons of the programme (1989–1993) until season four launched in 1994, the year the set in RTÉ, Donnybrook was completed.
+When the RTÉ drama Fair City launched in 1989, exterior shots were filmed in the Crumlin and Drimnagh area for the first three seasons of the programme.

-In 1994, replicas of the exterior of the houses used in the series were constructed in the Donnybrook studios.
-It is still filmed there to this day.